See live MACI case videos Skip to content

 • Concomitant

-Paul E. Caldwell, MD performs a MACI procedure with a tibial tubercle osteotomy on a 24-year-old 4th year medical student with patella and trochlea cartilage defects.
+Paul E. Caldwell, MD performs a MACI open procedure with a tibial tubercle osteotomy on a 24-year-old 4th year medical student with patella and trochlea cartilage defects.

 • Condyle